Uruguay v Brazil (1950 FIFA World Cup)

 The match between Uruguay and Brazil was the decisive match of the final stage at the 1950 FIFA World Cup.
 It was played at the Maracanã Stadium in the then-capital of Brazil, Rio de Janeiro, on 16 July 1950.

-Unlike in other editions of the tournament, which conclude with a one-off final, the 1950 winner was determined by a final group stage, where four teams played in a round-robin format.
-With Brazil topping the group, one point ahead of Uruguay going into the final round of matches, Uruguay needed a win while Brazil needed only to avoid defeat to become the world champions; neither of the other two teams, Spain and Sweden, could finish first.
-Thus, the match is often regarded as the de facto final of the 1950 World Cup.
+Uniquely to this World Cup, as all other editions have concluded with a one-off final, the winner was the team with the most points after round-robin games between the top four teams.
+Going into the final round, second-placed Uruguay needed to beat Brazil, while Brazil, leading by a point, could get away with a draw.
+Thus, their matchup is often regarded as the de facto final.

-Uruguay won 2–1; Brazil took the lead shortly after half-time thanks to a goal by Friaça, but Juan Alberto Schiaffino equalised midway through the second half, and Alcides Ghiggia completed the comeback with 11 minutes remaining.
+Soon into the second half, Friaça scored Brazil's first goal.
+Juan Alberto Schiaffino equalised some time later, and with eleven minutes remaining, Alcides Ghiggia put Uruguay ahead.
+Brazil was unable to score one more goal, and so, Uruguay won 2–1, hoisting the Jules Rimet Trophy for the second time.

 A victory of an underdog over a heavily favoured side, the result is considered one of the biggest upsets in the history of football.
 The term Maracanaço (in Portuguese) or Maracanazo (in Spanish), roughly translated as "The Maracanã Smash", became synonymous with the match.

 Spectated officially by 173,850 people and possibly by over 200,000, the Maracanazo may have been the most highly attended football match ever played, challenged only by the 1923 FA Cup final.

+The last survivor of the game was Uruguay's Alcides Ghiggia, who died on 16 July 2015 at the age of 88.